C++ Memory Management

 };

-Key rule: if you store the allocator, assignment must not change which allocator the object uses.
+• Key rule: if you store the allocator, assignment must not change which allocator the object uses.

 6.10 Resource Selection: What to Use When

-1. std::pmr::monotonic_buffer_resource — per-iteration scratch ("allocate a bunch, free all at once"); very fast.
+1. std::pmr::monotonic_buffer_resource — per-iteration scratch ("allocate a bunch, free all at once").
+Very fast.

-2. std::pmr::unsynchronized_pool_resource — many small allocations, single-thread only.
+2. std::pmr::unsynchronized_pool_resource — many small allocations, single-thread.

-3. std::pmr::synchronized_pool_resource — pooled and thread-safe (slower than unsynchronized).
+3. std::pmr::synchronized_pool_resource — pooled + thread-safe (slower than unsynchronized).

-5. Custom memory_resource — for tracking, limits, logging, etc.
+5. Custom memory_resource — tracking, limits, logging.

 6.11 Practical Checklist for Introducing PMR

-2. Convert to PMR versions: std::pmr::vector, std::pmr::string, etc.
+2. Convert to PMR — std::pmr::vector, std::pmr::string, etc.

-5. Add tests that set the default resource to null_memory_resource() to catch accidental default allocations.
+5. Tests setting default to null_memory_resource() → catch accidental default allocations.

 6.12 One-Liner Summary